ULL-MII-SYTWS/ull-mii-sytws.github.io-source/_includes/practicas/graphql-simple-client.md

 See [Pagination in Apollo Client](https://www.apollographql.com/docs/react/pagination/overview/)

+## Express Routes

-Now the handler for requests to the `/` route is simple:
+Now the handler for requests to the main  `/` route is simple:

 ```js
  app.get('/', function(req, res) {